 M+ Museum

-With a highly anticipated opening on November 2021, M+ Museum is the hub for a cultural fix.
-The museum is massive – encompassing a total of 65,000-square-metre – and has 33 galleries holding more than a 1,000 art works.
+The museum is massive — encompassing a total of 65,000-square-metre — and has 33 galleries holding more than 1,000 art works.
 Most of the exhibitions explore the different contexts that have shaped arts and culture in Hong Kong, Greater China, Asia, and beyond.
-There are rotating exhibitions and cinema screening and there are a few restaurants and cafes to stop by for nibbles (the tired and hungry little ones will love it!).
-Don’t forget to stop by the M+ Shop for unique toys, affordable art, apparel by local designers and more.
+There are rotating exhibitions and cinema screenings, as well as restaurants and cafes to stop by for nibbles (the tired and hungry little ones will love it!).

 Tai Kwun

-While not a museum in the strictest sense of the word, we love the combination of historical exhibits, heritage and contemporary art at Tai Kwun.
+While not a museum in the strictest sense, we love the combination of historical exhibits, heritage and contemporary art at Tai Kwun.
 With over 170 years of history, it is so easy to step back in time as you explore the old Central Police Station and prison.
-There are free tours, interactive displays and you can even peek inside the old jail cells.
-Always check the website for the latest exhibition and events in town.
+There are free tours and interactive displays and you can even peek inside the old jail cells.
+Always check the website for the latest exhibitions and events in town.

 How much: Free, although some exhibitions may have an entry fee